Authentication

 • Include scope=openid only if you need an ID token or plan to call a user info endpoint.

-• Include profile or email only if you actually consume those claims in a portal or user facing application.
+• Include profile or email only if you consume those claims in a portal or user facing application.

 If you do not need identity claims, omit the scope parameter and treat the token as a pure API access token.